Rafosooo/pokeapp/README.md

-🎮 PokeApp — API-Driven Pokémon Assistant
+🎮 PokeApp — API-Driven Pokémon Data Platform

-PokeApp is a data-driven web application designed to assist Pokémon players by providing real-time access to structured game data such as stats, abilities, evolution chains, moves, and type effectiveness.
+PokeApp is a modern web application built with Vite that provides real-time access to structured Pokémon game data such as base stats, moves, abilities, evolution chains, and type effectiveness.
-The platform dynamically consumes external REST API endpoints and renders user-friendly interfaces to support strategic in-game decision-making.
+The application consumes external REST API endpoints and dynamically renders an interactive interface to support in-game decision-making.

 🌐 Live Demo